Boosting propagule transport models with individual-specific data from mobile apps: Discussion

 \paragraph*{(2) Estimates account for reduced vector mobility due to individual preferences. }

 Accounting for anglers' individual preferences allowed us to estimate the frequency at which they switch destinations, potentially transporting propagules.
-We found that in $64\%$ of their trips, anglers revisit their previous destination and thus do not spread invasive species and pathogens.
+We found that in $64\%$ of their trips, anglers revisit their previous destination and hence do not spread invasive species and pathogens to new areas.
 Furthermore, anglers tend to choose half of their fishing destinations from spatially contained areas.
 This suggests that models disregarding the correlations within anglers' destination choices (e.g. \citealp{bossenbroek_prediction_2001,leung_predicting_2004}) are prone to overestimating traffic between distant destinations.

 \paragraph*{(3) Absolute estimates of vector traffic can be obtained without additional survey data.}

 It is difficult to obtain absolute traffic estimates from survey or app data without knowing which fraction of trips surveyed individuals or app users report.
 However, by considering anglers' tendency to revisit previous destinations, we were able to infer this missing information.
 If an angler does not record all their trips, the probability that the next trip they record has the same destination as their previously recorded trip decays with time, because they may make additional unrecorded trips to other destinations in the mean time.
 The slope at which the fraction of consecutively recorded trips with same destinations decays with the intermediate time depends on the trip recording probability.
 This makes it possible to infer this information from the data.